 Pre-1835.
 Birramung Marr celebrates the Birrarung ‘River if Mists’ and the original federation of the Kulin Nation.
 The ‘Yarra Yarra’ was the site of the first explorers and settlers arrival in 1835.
 What was their impact on the Kulin Federation and how did that influence Australia?

 Fed Square: Birth of Federation: Federation square celebrate the birth of the Australian nation.
 The Deakin Building celebrates Victorian Alfred Deakin 3 times Prime Minster and the father of Federation in Victoria.
-The plaza has nine visions of Federation in the 400,000 stone tiles in the plaza.
-There is one Cambrian shell – can you find it?
+The plaza has nine visions of Federation in the 400,000 stone tiles in the plaza. plus Cambrian fossils.